Our Administration and Teachers

 Claire Fisher, Kindergarten Teacher, UJS

-Samantha Luken (First & Second grade)
+Rachel Plowman (First & Second grade)

 Elisabeth Rosewall (3rd and 4th Hebrew) is a native Californian with a BS in Design from the University of California at Davis and has lived in Grand Rapids since 1985.
 She has taught both 4-7th grades and Hebrew since 1990 both at Temple and Ahavas as well as in South Haven.
 She currently focuses on Hebrew and tutors b’nei mitzvah students at Temple Emanuel.
 Elisabeth has a passion for learning and Jewish education and loves teaching Hebrew classes for adults.
 She especially enjoys those who learn differently and tries to find the spark in each.
 She feels blessed by her two children, Emily and Eric, (and the presence of cats in their lives).

-3rd & 4th Grade Hebrew Curriculum, UJS
+3rd & 4th Grade Hebrew Curriculum

 Avi Forstein (3rd & 4th grade Judaics)